Felix comes out of retirement, helps 4x400 relay into final - KTVZ

 Talitha Diggs ran the opening leg for the U.S. before handing off to Felix.
 She powered around the track and gave the baton to Kaylin Whitney, the sprinter who grew up idolizing Felix.
 Jaide Stepter Baynes brought it home.

-“It’s kind of coming full circle, literally,” Whitney said of passing the baton to Felix.
+“It’s kind of coming full circle, literally,” Whitney said of taking the baton from Felix.
 “To be able to run alongside her, as well as these other great ladies, is always a privilege.
 I can’t be happier.”

 Soon after her run, Felix crouched down by the scoreboard and then sat on the grass to watch.
 When it was over, she hugged her teammates.